Why choose a ‘no-smartphone-on-site’ policy for your school?

 As with any school policy, some exceptions will be necessary, particularly for medical needs, and are agreed between the school and parent.

-What does this look like in practice for primary and secondary settings?
+What does this look like in primary and secondary settings?

 "We felt a stepped change was going to be easier.
 We started last academic year with a voluntary hand-in scheme with our Year 7 students.
 From this September, we will be starting a no-smartphones-on-site policy with Year 7s and then rolling it up year on year."